Last reviewed: December 2020

 How much is the deposit and when does it have to be paid?

+This is one of the most important house viewing questions.
 Before you commit to anything, find out exactly how much you’ll be expected to pay upfront and by when.
 Ensure the deposit is protected through a Tenancy Deposit Scheme.

 What transport links are available?

 This is an important one, as it will affect your day to day life.
 If it’s not within walking distance of your uni then make sure you find out what the public transport is like, and, if there’s a bus, whether you can use your student card for discount.
 If you’ll need to get public transport or use a car, make sure you consider this when reviewing your overall budget.

 What is the local area like?

 Where are the nearest supermarkets?
 Are there any bars or restaurants nearby?
 Take a look around the area, both during the day and in the evening, to see what you can find and really get a feel for what it would be like to live there.

 If the current tenants are in when you view the house, take advantage of the opportunity to ask them some questions.
 Have they had any problems with damp?
 Is everything in good working order?
 Is the landlord quick at sorting out any issues?
 How convenient is the location?
 How thin are the walls?